srmaarnav/self-driving-car/README.md

 ## Features

-1. Possibility of creating a model world by hand and assimilating the Open Street Map data.
+1. Possibility of creation of model world by hand, as well as by assimilating the Open Street Map data.
 2. Design the world by adding various traffic markers.
 3. Play with and find the specific Neural Network Configuration for the efficient car.